LegendApp/legend-state-landscape/details.md

 - **Open-source**: The code is available for anyone to use and contribute to.
 - **Community-driven**: Join our community and help us improve the project.

+## Works with any backend

+Legend State currently has plugins for popular backends: [Keel](https://keel.so/developers), [Supabase](https://www.supabase.com/), and [Firebase](https://firebase.google.com/).
+It also has plugins to hook up your own backend using [TanStack Query](https://tanstack.com/query/) or you can easily build your own [custom sync plugin](https://www.legendapp.com/open-source/state/v3/sync/crud/).

 ## More info

-See [https://www.legendstate.com](https://www.legendstate.com) and [https://github.com/legendapp/legend-state](https://github.com/legendapp/legend-state) for more details.
+See [https://www.legendapp.com/open-source/state/v3/](https://www.legendapp.com/open-source/state/v3/) and [https://github.com/legendapp/legend-state](https://github.com/legendapp/legend-state) for more details.